 How much is a baby worth?
-This page-turner mystery, inspired by true events of the 1970s, exposes the secrets of an isolated mansion in rural Australia.
+This page-turner, inspired by true events, exposes the secrets of a mansion in rural Australia.

 What really went on there?
 What became of the unwed mothers and their newborn babies?
 More than forty years later, what happens when the truth is finally told?